peopleware/openapi/resource/search-index.md

 }
 ```

-#### Referenced content
+#### Referenced content, exact, and fuzzy

-When the search document contains entries in the `referencedContent` dictionary, the search topic handler splices extra
+When the search document contains entries in the `referenced` dictionary, the search topic handler splices extra
 information into the new search index `content`, `exact`, and `fuzzy`.
 For every entry `(key, value)` in the dictionary,
 it